Zonule of Zinn: Clinical appearance

 The zonules of Zinn are difficult to visualize using a slit lamp, but may be seen with exceptional dilation of the pupil, or if a coloboma of the iris or a subluxation of the lens is present.
 The number of zonules present in a person appears to decrease with age.
 The zonules insert around the outer margin of the lens (equator), both anteriorly and posteriorly.

 Function

 Securing the lens to the optical axis and transferring forces from the ciliary muscle in accommodation.
 When colour granules are displaced from the zonules of Zinn, caused by friction of the lens, the iris can slowly fade.
-These colour granules can clog the channels and lead to glaucoma pigmentosa.
+These colour granules can clog the channels and lead to pigmentary glaucoma.